-dried short pasta (12 oz, odds & ends or all one kind)
+dried short pasta (12 oz or about 350g odds & ends or all one kind)

-cups simple tomato sauce (home made or store bought)
+Tomato sauce (home made or store bought), about 700 ml

 Salt & freshly ground pepper

-- Start about 5-6 quarts water to boil.
+Start about 5-6 quarts (liters) water to boil.
 Add salt.
 When boiling, add the dry pasta and start to cook it.

-- Meanwhile, in an oven-proof casserole (about 4 qt size), mix horseradish, tomato sauce, corn, beets and tuna.
+Meanwhile, in an oven-proof casserole (about 4 quart or liter size), mix horseradish, tomato sauce, canned corn, beets and tuna.
 Include the beet liquid & tuna oil - they carry good flavors.
 Or add 1-2 tbsp olive oil if tuna was canned in water.
 If using raw corn or beets, boil them briefly, measure and add to casserole.

-When the pasta is nearly al dente (1-2 minutes less than package instructions), remove the pot from the heat.
-Do not rinse - you'll lose the good starch in the water.
-Using a skimmer or slotted spoon, remove the nearly-cooked pasta to the casserole dish with tomato-fish-vegetables and toss together.
-Taste & adjust seasoning if needed with salt and pepper, lemon juice or more horseradish.
+When the pasta is al dente (about 1-2 minutes less than package instructions), take the pot off the heat.
+Do not rinse or drain the pasta.
+Rather, using a skimmer or slotted spoon, remove the nearly-cooked pasta to the dish with tomato-fish-vegetables and toss together.
+Taste & season as needed with salt and pepper, lemon juice or more horseradish.
 Also add half to one cup pasta cooking water to sauce.

-- Warm briefly in a medium hot oven (350-400F) about 15 minutes if making the recipe straight through, or 20-30 minutes if taking it directly from the fridge.
+Warm briefly in a medium hot oven (375F or 190C) about 15 minutes if making the recipe straight through, or about half hour if taking it directly from the fridge.